sumn2u/learn-javascript/en/interview-questions/advance-level.md

 ### 7.9.
 What are nesting templates ?

-**Answer:** The nesting template is a feature supported within template literals syntax to allow inner backticks inside a placeholder ${ } within the template.
-For example, the below nesting template is used to display the icons based on user permissions whereas outer template checks for platform type,
+**Answer:** The nesting template is a feature supported within template literals syntax to allow inner backticks inside a placeholder `${ }` within the template.
+For example, the below nesting template is used to display the icons based on user permissions whereas outer template checks for platform type:

 ```js
 const iconStyles = `icon ${